urban-1/konsave/CONTRIBUTION.md

 ## Pull Request Process

 1. Make your changes
-2. Ensure `make fmt` passes.
+2. Ensure `make checks` passes.
 This will be triggered in the PR also and block from merging
 3. Update the README.md and any other docs (if needed)
 4. Make PR